 Easter Traditions in Hungary

-Some of these eggs will appear in ceramic or wooden form, though real eggshells decorating using traditional patterns and techniques may also be found.
+Easter is the perfect excuse for Hungarians with steady hands to show off their "egg shoeing" skills.
+This is an old decorating technique—said to have originated in a village of blacksmiths—in which a metal horseshoe is affixed to the blown egg.
+Some of these eggs will appear in ceramic or wooden form, though decorating real eggshells using traditional patterns and techniques may also be found.

 Easter in Budapest

 Being the capital of Hungary, Budapest is bound to hold the most Easter happenings in the country.
 The annual Easter market on Vorosmarty Square, for example, is an excellent venue for finding handmade crafts and seasonal decorations while snacking on delicious Hungarian treats while listening to live music.
 A similar Easter market is held at the Museum of Ethnography.